 U.S.-Poland Relations in the Age of Trump

-What is interesting with regard to Poland-EU relations is also the changing nature of the US-EU relations.
-European countries, for example, Germany and France have shown their disdain towards US president Donald Trump over his remarks on NATO, the EU and his alleged threat at undermining the liberal order in Europe.
+What is interesting with regard to Poland-EU relations is also the changing nature of the U.S.-EU relations.
+European countries, for example, Germany and France have shown their disdain towards President Donald Trump over his remarks on NATO, the EU, and his alleged threat at undermining the liberal order in Europe.
 President Trump has been critical of Germany’s free-riding behaviour both in matters of economy and security.
 During the July NATO Summit in Brussels, President Trump slammed allies for not contributing their fair share to the collective NATO defence budget.
-Interestingly, however, Trump’s victory and his remarks over NATO and the future of EU have not raised many concerns in the Polish polity.
+Interestingly, however, Trump’s victory and his remarks over NATO and the future of the EU have not raised many concerns in the Polish polity.
 This is for two main reasons: a) the Russian threat and b) energy geopolitics.

 Ever since the Ukrainian crisis broke out in 2014, Poland has been skeptical of the overall NATO response towards the security of Central and Eastern European countries.
 At times, Poland has also argued for a heavy military buildup along the eastern border as a measure of deterrence against Russian aggression in the region.
 From the Polish security perspective, the Ukrainian crisis resembles a much greater risk as it is not only a bordering country but also shares a border with a small Russian enclave Kaliningrad which is a strategically important military stronghold for Russia in Europe.